dariiahacker1/clip2ai/README.md

 ### Copy.
 Hotkey.
 Paste.
 Genius.

-Send prompts from your clipboard to OpenAI, and get the response instantly back ÔøΩ copied to your clipboard.
+Send prompts from your clipboard to OpenAI, and get the response instantly back — copied to your clipboard.
 A silent, local AI assistant powered by GPT.

 ---

 ## 🚀 What is clip2ai?

-**clip2ai** is a simple yet powerful tool that connects your clipboard to OpenAIÔøΩs GPT API.
-Just copy any text, trigger the script, and the AI response is instantly placed back on your clipboard ÔøΩ ready to paste anywhere.
+**clip2ai** is a simple yet powerful tool that connects your clipboard to OpenAI’s GPT API.
+Just copy any text, trigger the script, and the AI response is instantly placed back on your clipboard — ready to paste anywhere.

-> Ideal for quick lookups, rewriting text, solving code or math problems ÔøΩ all without leaving your workflow.
+> Ideal for quick lookups, rewriting text, solving code or math problems — all without leaving your workflow.

 ---